 All About Performance/Skits

 All performance entries are subject to the following rules.
-Disregarding these rules may result in disqualification and/or you could be asked to leave the event.
+Disregarding these rules may result in disqualification and/or you could be asked to leave the convention.

 Costumes and skits must be PG-13.
 If it’s appropriate for a PG-13 movie, it’s appropriate for the competition, but please keep in mind that there will be children in the audience.
 If you are unsure whether your skit is appropriate, please feel free to email the cosplay staff for feedback.

 Skits must be no longer than 3 minutes (within reason) in length.
-In addition to the time limit, you will be given 30 seconds in which to enter and set up, as well as 30 seconds to clean up and leave the stage.
+In addition to the performance time, you will be given time to enter and leave the stage.

 Audio must be already edited for length and content.
 You will be required to submit your audio before the convention.
 Failure to do so will result in disqualification.

 No surprises!
-What you present to us during practice on Saturday morning is what we will see when you go on stage during the event.
+What you present to us during practice on Saturday morning is what we should see when you go on stage during the event.

-Objects and activities not permitted on stage: If it comes on stage with you, it must leave the stage with you.
+If it comes on stage with you, it must leave the stage with you.
 Nothing dangerous or messy.
-Your performance must be contained to the stage.
 Throwing objects off the stage is prohibited.
 Reckless Behavior resulting in falling off stage, or breaking/damaging equipment (or nearly doing so) will result in disqualification.
-If you break something, you buy it.
-So please keep this in mind.
-Extremely physical acts such as stage fighting or acrobatics may need approval at rehearsal to ensure the safety of people and equipment.
-Please email the cosplay staff if you have specific questions.
+If you break stage equipment, you buy it.
+Extremely physical acts may need approval at rehearsal to ensure safety.

 Mandatory Performance Rehearsal

-Rehearsal will take place on Saturday morning.
-A run-through will be given to all skit performances to allow the tech crew a chance to learn your cues and to allow cosplay staff to pre-screen your skit for content, subject matter, and general length.
+Rehearsal will take place bright and early on Saturday morning.
+A run-through will be given to all skit performances to allow the tech crew a chance to learn your cues and to allow cosplay staff to pre-screen your skit for content, subject matter, and length.
+If you miss rehearsal, you will be disqualified from the competition.